BecayeSoft/BecayeSoft/README.md

 - [Intel-images-classification](https://github.com/BecayeSoft/Intel-images-classification): A comparison between Transfer Learning and a custom Convolutional Network to classify images.

-- [GPT-Advisor](https://github.com/BecayeSoft/GPT-Advisor): Exploring OpenAI API by building a Machine Learning Advisor.
+- [GPT-Advisor](https://github.com/BecayeSoft/LLMs): Exploring GPT-4 and LLama 2.

 <!---
 BecayeSoft/BecayeSoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.